-The chicken, having been plucked, must first be flamed, then emptied, then stuffed, and, finally, barded.
+After the chicken has been plucked, it must be flamed, emptied, stuffed, and finally barded.

-Cut the chicken liver into very small pieces as well as the ham (150 gr), and the lard, which should be added only if necessary, if the stuffing is too dry.
+Cut the chicken liver and ham (150 g) into very small pieces, along with the lard, which should only be added if the stuffing is too dry.

-Break the three fresh eggs in a small bowl.
-With a fork, beat them lightly.
-Add some salt and pepper according to taste, add a very little amount of nutmeg.
+Crack three fresh eggs into a small bowl.
+With a fork, lightly beat them.
+Season with salt and pepper to taste, and if desired, a pinch of nutmeg.

-You must first sew the hen, except to the rump where you have to leave a sufficient opening for the stuffing you’ve prepared.
+You must first sew the hen, except for the rump, where a sufficient opening for the prepared stuffing must be left.

 Bard the hen

-With a large bard of bacon, wrap the chicken, hold this bard with small strings, not too tight, simply enough to attach it.
-Wrapping this way will keep its tenderness and perfect white flesh.
+Wrap the chicken in a large piece of bacon and tie it together with small strings, not too tight, just enough to keep it together.
+Wrapping it this way will keep its tenderness and perfect white flesh.

-The cooking lasts two and a half hours from the moment the liquid starts to boil.
-The first step consists of placing the vegetables in the pot.
-The choice of the pot is important.
-You need a stew pot, not too big, but able to contain 6 liters of water.
+The cooking time is two and a half hours from the time the liquid begins to boil.
+The first step is to place the vegetables in the pot.
+You’ll need a stew pot that can hold 6 liters of water.

 The first hour of cooking

-Add 3 liters of water into your pot and place the feet and hen gizzard inside.
-When it comes to a boil, add the full hen.
-The hen has to be covered by water, which is quite important.
-Wait until it boils again, skim carefully the water, salt moderately, and let the hen cook for 1 hour, on low fire, not totally covered by the lid.
+Fill your pot with 3 liters of water and place the feet and hen gizzard inside.
+When the water begins to boil, add the entire hen.
+The hen must be submerged in water.
+Wait until it boils again, skim the water carefully, season with salt, and cook for 1 hour on low heat, not completely covered by the lid.

 During the cooking

-Peel the vegetables: Carrots, turnips, 100 grams of leeks giving 30 gr of white leeks.
-Use only the white of the leeks.
-Add an onion poked with a clove, a branch of celery, another small clove of garlic, not peeled.
-Cut the carrots and turnips on the length into quarters, which will allow you to easily grab them when cooked.
+Peel the carrots, turnips, and 100 grams of leeks, yielding 30 grams of white leeks.
+Only use the white part of the leeks.
+Add an onion pierced with a clove, a celery branch, and another small, unpeeled garlic clove.
+Cut the carrots and turnips lengthwise into quarters to make them easier to grab when cooked.